47degrees/arrow-slides/processed-slides/arrow-meta.md

 **Quote Templates**

-The quote and template system is the ability to fold a traversable tree and turn any match into a terminal value transformation.
+The quote and template system is the ability for any tree transformation possible, and not limited to just code transformation, but also static analysis, code generation, any other purpose you can think of.

-We can wrap our AST elements with these transformable scopes which may go back-and-forth between the models of meta and PSI.

 ---